Bhagwan06/css-resume/README.md

-# Bhagwan Gharti Magar - Personal Portfolio
+# Bhagwan Gharti Magar

-Welcome to my personal portfolio!
-I am a passionate Software Developer with a focus on web development technologies.
-This portfolio showcases my skills, education, experience, and projects I've worked on.
+This resume showcases my skills, education, experience, and projects I've worked on.

 ## Table of Contents